romhackraces/baserom/LunarHelper/README.txt

-Lunar Helper is a build system for Super Mario World ROM hacking.
+Lunar Helper is the build system for the Romhack Races Baserom.

-Step by step, what it does is:

-- Takes a clean SMW ROM
-- Applies an initial .bps patch to it (more on this later)
-- Runs GPS and PIXI on it
-- Applies your patches to it
-- Runs UberASM Tool on it
-- Runs AddmusicK on it
-- Inserts various SMW data (graphics, map16, overworld, title screen, title screen moves etc.) into it
-- Inserts level files into it

-It basically takes a bunch of resources stored as individual files (i.e. all of your blocks, sprites, patches, graphics, levels, etc.) and creates a single fully functional hacked ROM from them.

-Lunar Helper also offers convenient functionality for:

-- Opening the built ROM in Lunar Magic
-- Running it inside an emulator of your choice

 Full details on this tool can be found in the Docs folder of this baserom.

+-- config_baserom.txt
+The lunar helper config file for all the specific settings related to the baserom.

+-- config_patches.txt
+A Lunar Helper config that has the list of Asar patches to be applied to the baserom, you can add or remove ASM file destinations to this list as desired.

+-- example_config_user.txt
+An example Lunar Helper configuration file that has user-specific options, like emulator setup, that can be edited for your own use.